 Drive cost reductions in renewable energy and clean energy technologies (e.g., battery storage, negative emissions technology, next-generation building materials, renewable hydrogen, and advanced nuclear).

 The Biden administration will likely leverage multiple executive actions, legislations, and regulations to translate campaign promises into tangible results.
 The following table highlights how the administration may pursue actions impacting the electric power, natural, and transportation sectors.

 |Energy-Related Sector||Executive Order/Action||Legislation||Regulation|

 *Cross-sector application (power, gas, and transportation, among others)

 Some actions may be combined or embedded in others.
-For example, an infrastructure bill may have environmental justice, research and development, tax incentives, and other provisions in it.
+For example, an infrastructure bill may have environmental justice, research and development, tax incentives, and other provisions.
 Regulatory actions are also likely susceptible to litigation, which may complicate or delay implementation.

-This document represents a summary of a more robust report developed for utility and energy leaders.
-Please contact us for the full report or to discuss how ScottMadden may assist you to navigate changes in energy and climate policy.
+This document summarizes a more robust report developed for utility and energy leaders.
+Please contact us for the full report or to discuss how our consultants can help you navigate the changes in energy and climate policy.